How Does Your Car’s Condition Affect Your Title Loan Value?

 When it comes to the inspection, there are a few things we are looking at.
 While we don’t do an in-depth inspection that’ll take hours, we are trying to decide how much money we can potentially lend to you, so the inspection is important.
 However, one thing you don’t have to worry about is that it’ll take too long because we make sure you won’t have to wait forever to get an answer!
 Here are five factors regarding your car’s condition that can affect your title loan value:

 • Vehicle age: Car parts wear out with time, so your vehicle’s age is an important indicator of its overall condition.
 Simply put, the older your car is, the less it’s worth.
-This means you might be able to get a title loan with a new car – just make sure it is in your name and paid off.
+How to get a title loan for a car? – Just make sure it is in your name and paid off.

 • Mileage: Aside from age, your car’s mileage also affects its condition.
 The more a vehicle has been driven (i.e., the higher the mileage), the more repairs and replacements it’ll likely need.
 That, too, will affect its value.